Q: Do I have to take English classes even if I’m not going to major in English literature or creative writing?

 Consult with your advisor about which classes you need to graduate.
 Every major is different so students need to keep track of classes by looking over their transcript and talking to their advisor.

 The English department is located on the sixth floor of Lindquist Hall.
-The English department office is located in room 620.
+The English department main office is located in room 620.

 620 Lindquist Hall, Box 14